 Since 1905, Brasso has been restoring a beautiful shine to hard-to-clean metals such as brass.
 It is a cleaner, polish, and protection solution in one.

 It’s super easy to use so buffing up lackluster brass feels like a walk in the park.
 Shake the bottle well.
-Soak a clean cloth with Brasso metal polish cream, and rub it thoroughly onto your brass item.
+Soak a clean cloth with Brasso metal polish cream, and rub the brass polish thoroughly onto your brass item to clean brass.

 Brasso turns dull pieces of brass like the one you see the man polishing into beautiful gleaming works of art.